Tag: internet

 Few discoveries have changed mankind so much in so little time.
 Even fewer have their future in as much doubt as the Internet.
 Even though the Internet is still technically open and anybody’s public thoughts can be accessed, it doesn’t mean that worthy information can actually reach the people that need it.

 Search engines have become gate-keepers of sorts while social networks transform themselves into walled gardens.
-Mobile apps are also filtering out the open web into cute little boxes where companies keep their users enthralled.
+Mobile apps are also filtering out the open web into cute little boxes where companies keep their users enthralled:

 The Uncertain Future of the Internet